-Cancer develops when normal cells become cancer cells and grow out of control.
-This usually happens because of changes in a cell’s genetic material (DNA), especially mutations involving genes that play a role in cell multiplication and repair.
-Genetic mutations can have a variety of causes, including radiation, chemical exposure and random changes that accumulate with age.
+Cancer develops when normal cells grow out of control.
+This usually happens because of genetic changes, especially mutations involving genes that play a role in cell multiplication and repair.
+These mutations can have a wide range of causes, including radiation, chemical exposure and random changes that accumulate with age.

-Some cancer risk factors cannot be controlled, such as age, sex, race or ethnicity, family history and inherited genetic characteristics.
-However, only about 5 to 10 percent of cancers are caused by inherited genetic mutations, with the rest attributable to spontaneous changes that happen during a person’s lifetime.
+Some cancer risk factors cannot be controlled, including age, sex, race or ethnicity, family history and inherited genetic characteristics.
+However, only around 5% to 10% of cancers are caused by inherited gene mutations, with the rest attributable to changes that occur during a person’s lifetime.

-Other risk factors are related to environmental exposures like smoking, which may be simple to change—but not always easy!
-Risk factors may also be related to lifestyle, especially diet and exercise.
-Some factors, like body weight, are influenced by genetics, environment and behavior.
-Certain cancers seem to be linked to social and economic status, which can affect things like the type of work a person does, stress levels and access to health care.
+Other risks related to environmental exposure, such as smoking or eating ultra-processed food, are simple to avoid—but simple doesn’t necessarily mean easy!
+Some risk factors, like overweight, are influenced by a combination of genetics, environment and behavior.
+Certain cancers are linked to socioeconomic status, which can affect everything from the type of work a person does to their stress level and access to health care.

 Smoking and Tobacco Use

-Smoking tobacco is a major risk factor for cancer, accounting for about 30 percent of cancer deaths in the United States, according to the American Cancer Society.
-Not only do smokers themselves have a higher risk of cancer, but so do nonsmokers who are exposed to second-hand smoke.
+Smoking is a major risk factor for cancer, accounting for around 30% of all cancer deaths in the United States, according to the American Cancer Society.
+Not only do smokers have a higher risk for cancer but so do nonsmokers who are exposed to second-hand smoke.
+Smokeless tobacco products can also raise cancer risk.

-In addition to lung cancer, tobacco use can also cause other types of cancer, according to the Centers for Disease Control and Prevention (CDC), including cancers of the mouth and throat, stomach, liver, pancreas, kidney, bladder and colon.
+In addition to lung cancer, tobacco use can also contribute to a dozen other malignancies, including cancers of the mouth and throat, stomach, bladder, cervix, colon, kidney, liver and pancreas.
 Some studies have seen an increased risk of breast cancer in women who smoke.
+There is less research on cannabis smoking, but any inhaled combustible material can be harmful.

-Nicotine is addictive, and quitting smoking can be challenging.
+Nicotine is addictive, and quitting smoking can be a challenge.
 Some people find nicotine replacement using gum or patches helpful.
-Vaping, or inhaling nicotine vapor using an e-cigarette or other device, is less harmful than smoking, but the inhaled aerosols can contain harmful chemicals.
-Prescription medications including Zyban (bupropion) and Chantix (varenicline) can reduce the urge to smoke.
-Telephone hotlines and support groups may also be helpful.
-Many people find that it takes several tries before they can quit smoking for good.
+Vaping, or inhaling nicotine vapor using an e-cigarette or other device, is less detrimental than smoking, but the inhaled aerosols also contain harmful chemicals.
+The prescription medications Chantix (varenicline) and Zyban (bupropion) can reduce the urge to smoke.
+Smoking cessation hotlines, text message services and support groups may also be helpful.
+Many people find that it takes several tries before they quit smoking for good.

 The health benefits of smoking cessation begin soon after quitting, and lung cancer risk is cut in half after 10 years.
-The sooner you stop smoking, the better for your health, but quitting is beneficial at any age.
+The risk remains elevated compared with never smokers, however, so screening is recommended for long-time heavy smokers.
+The sooner you stop smoking, the better, but quitting is beneficial at any age.

 Diet and Exercise

-The American Cancer Society recommends a well-balanced diet that is high in vegetables, fruits and whole grains.
-Limit red meat, which has been linked to colon cancer, and especially processed or smoked meats.
-High doses of vitamins, minerals and nutritional supplements have not been shown to prevent cancer, and in some cases they can be harmful.
+The American Cancer Society recommends a well-balanced diet with plenty of vegetables, fruits and whole grains.
+Limit red meat and processed or smoked meats, which have been linked to colon cancer.
+High doses of vitamins, minerals and nutritional supplements have not been shown to prevent cancer; in some cases, they may even be harmful.

-Exposure to ultraviolet (UV) radiation from the sun or tanning beds is the major risk factor for skin cancer.
-People with pale skin are at greatest risk, but darker-skinned people of all ethnicities can still get skin cancer.
+Exposure to ultraviolet (UV) radiation from the sun or tanning beds is the major risk factor for skin cancer, including melanoma.
+People with pale skin are at greatest risk, but darker-skinned people of all ethnicities can also get skin cancer.

-Reducing sun exposure is the best way to prevent skin cancer.
-Stay out of the sun during midday, when the rays are more intense.
-When outdoors, wear long sleeves and pants, a hat with a brim and sunglasses that block UV rays.
+Reducing exposure is by staying out of the sun during midday, when the rays are most intense.
+When outdoors, cover up with long sleeves and pants, a hat with a brim and sunglasses that block UV rays.

-Apply sunscreen to exposed skin, including easily overlooked areas like the ears and back of the neck.
+Apply sunscreen to exposed skin, including easily overlooked areas, like the ears and back of the neck.
 Sunscreen with a higher sun protection factor, or SPF, offers more protection.
-An SPF of 15 means you get the same amount of exposure in 15 minutes as you would in one minute without protection.
-Look for products with an SPF of at least 15 that block both UV-A and UV-B rays.
-But remember that even the best sunscreen does not block ultraviolet rays completely.
+An SPF of 15 means it will take 15 times longer for skin to burn.
+Look for products that block both UV-A and UV-B rays.
+But remember—even the best sunscreen doesn’t completely block harmful radiation.

 Infections and Vaccines

-Some types of cancer are caused by viruses or bacteria, and preventing or treating the infection can reduce the risk of cancer.
+Some types of cancer are caused by viruses or bacteria, so preventing or treating the infection can reduce cancer risk.

-Human papillomavirus (HPV) is the main cause of cervical cancer, as well as anal cancer, vaginal and penile cancer and some oral cancers.
-There are more than 100 types of HPV, about a dozen of which are considered high-risk, or cancer-causing.
-HPV is commonly sexually transmitted, but this can also occur through nonsexual skin-to-skin contact.
+Human papillomavirus (HPV) is the main cause of cervical cancer, anal cancer, vaginal and penile cancers and some oral cancers.
+There are more than 100 types of HPV, about a dozen of which are considered high risk, or cancer-causing.
+HPV is commonly sexually transmitted, but it can also spread via nonsexual skin-to-skin contact.

-The newest HPV vaccine, Gardasil 9, protects against nine types of HPV, including seven that cause cancer and two that cause genital warts.
+Cervical cancer deaths have fallen dramatically since the advent of routine screening with Pap smears and HPV tests.
+Screening for anal or oral cancer is not routinely offered.
+The Gardasil 9 vaccine protects against nine types of HPV, including seven that cause cancer and two that cause genital warts.
 The CDC recommends that adolescent girls and boys should be vaccinated at age 11 or 12, with eligibility continuing through age 27.
+The vaccine is approved for people up to age 45, and some older individuals may still benefit.

 Hepatitis B and C, two blood-borne infections, are among the major causes of liver cancer.
 To prevent infection, don’t share needles to inject drugs, use condoms and take steps to protect yourself from exposure to blood.

 Heliobacter pylori are bacteria that cause stomach ulcers and raise the risk of stomach cancer.
 Antibiotics can kill the bacteria, and some research suggests this may lower the risk of cancer.
-But antibiotics also kill off beneficial bacteria, and researchers do not fully understand the link between the types of bacteria in the gut and cancer risk.
+Epstein-Barr virus also causes certain cancers, and HIV raises the risk.

 Environmental Risk Factors

-Exposure to certain chemicals in the environment can increase cancer risk—for example, exposure to industrial chemicals in the workplace and exposure to vehicle exhaust in air pollution.
+Exposure to carcinogenic chemicals in the environment—for example, industrial chemicals in the workplace and vehicle exhaust in air pollution—can increase cancer risk.

 Despite widespread myths, there is no convincing evidence that artificial sweeteners, deodorants or antiperspirants, power lines or radiation from cell phones are associated with increased cancer risk.